WCTP/WCTP.github.io/about.md

 permalink: /about/
 ---

 Hello!
 Welcome to my portfolio website!
 Here you’ll find my resume, coding projects, writing pieces, and my aspirations.
-(Note: some links are still under construction!)
 I encourage you to explore the work I have done and learn who I really am.
 If you want to know a little bit more about who I am, keep reading!

 ![Walter sitting in captains chair.](/images/Bio-Card.JPG "Star Trek Captain's Chair")